nachocaru/xaprb.com/content/blog/2007-12-06-progress-on-maatkit-bounty-part-3.md

   - synchronization
   - Test Driven Development
 ---
-This is the last day I&#8217;m taking off work to hack on mk-table-sync, and I thought it was time for (yet another) progress report.
-Here&#8217;s what I have done so far:
+This is the last day I'm taking off work to hack on mk-table-sync, and I thought it was time for (yet another) progress report.
+Here's what I have done so far:

-*   All the code, except for a tiny bit of &#8220;glue&#8221; and &#8220;setup&#8221; code, is in modules.
+*   All the code, except for a tiny bit of "glue" and "setup" code, is in modules.
 *   Lots more tests for the modules.
-*   A new sync algorithm (I still haven&#8217;t rewritten the top-down and bottom-up, which are designed for network efficiency more than MySQL efficiency, and are very complicated).
-This algorithm is called &#8220;Chunk&#8221; and is based on the chunking module I&#8217;m re-using from two of the other tools.
+*   A new sync algorithm (I still haven't rewritten the top-down and bottom-up, which are designed for network efficiency more than MySQL efficiency, and are very complicated).
+This algorithm is called "Chunk" and is based on the chunking module I'm re-using from two of the other tools.
 This allows syncing the table a bit at a time to avoid locking it so much.
 *   The tool chooses its own parameters, including choosing the sync algorithm automatically by examining indexes.
 *   Proper exit codes, as well as several other smaller issues requested via bug reports.
 *   The tool now syncs entire servers.
-That is, you don&#8217;t have to specify a table.
-It&#8217;ll find all the tables and just sync them.
+That is, you don't have to specify a table.
+It'll find all the tables and just sync them.
 *   The tool can sync many servers.
 You give it five servers, it will treat the first as the source, and sync every table in the source to each of the four remaining servers in turn.
 *   It can work via replication.
-It can discover a master&#8217;s slaves via SHOW SLAVE HOSTS and sync each slave to the master.
-You can also point it at a slave and it&#8217;ll discover the master, connect to it, and sync the slave to the master.
+It can discover a master's slaves via SHOW SLAVE HOSTS and sync each slave to the master.
+You can also point it at a slave and it'll discover the master, connect to it, and sync the slave to the master.
-*   It integrates with mk-table-checksum&#8217;s results.
-If you&#8217;ve given the &#8211;replicate option to mk-table-checksum, the slave&#8217;s results are stored in a table.
+*   It integrates with mk-table-checksum's results.
+If you've given the &#8211;replicate option to mk-table-checksum, the slave's results are stored in a table.
 It can read that table and sync anything marked as different.
 This can be combined with sync-to-master and auto-discover-slaves functionality.
-*   Lots of other bugs and problems are gone simply because I&#8217;m using the modules I wrote for other tools.
-This includes issues with table parsing, identifier quoting, etc etc. As an aside, I have to roll my own for almost everything, because I can&#8217;t rely on things like DBI&#8217;s `quote_identifier()` function &#8212; it does not work in earlier versions, which are amazingly common in the real world.
+*   Lots of other bugs and problems are gone simply because I'm using the modules I wrote for other tools.
+This includes issues with table parsing, identifier quoting, etc etc. As an aside, I have to roll my own for almost everything, because I can't rely on things like DBI's `quote_identifier()` function &#8212; it does not work in earlier versions, which are amazingly common in the real world.

 Whew!
-So what isn&#8217;t done yet?
+So what isn't done yet?

 *   Bi-directional syncing.
 *   The Nibble sync algorithm.
 It will be preferred over Chunk and can be used in more cases.
 *   Documentation.
 *   Full support for wide characters.
 (This is non-trivial in Perl.
 I need to research it.
-A partial solution might not be hard, but I&#8217;m worried about the versions included in, for example, RHEL 3, which is very widely used.)
+A partial solution might not be hard, but I'm worried about the versions included in, for example, RHEL 3, which is very widely used.)
 *   Updating other tools to work right with the changes to shared code.
 *   Locking and transaction code.
 The tool will ultimately use FOR UPDATE/LOCK IN SHARE MODE automatically on InnoDB tables instead of locking them, for example.

-Here&#8217;s a sample of what it can do, using a replication sandbox I set up with Giuseppe&#8217;s [MySQL Sandbox][1].
+Here's a sample of what it can do, using a replication sandbox I set up with Giuseppe's [MySQL Sandbox][1].
 The sandbox contains a copy of the Sakila sample database.
-I&#8217;ll just mangle a few films on the slaves:
+I'll just mangle a few films on the slaves:

 <pre>baron@kanga:~$ cd rsandbox_5_0_45/
 baron@kanga:~/rsandbox_5_0_45$ ./s1